How The Racial Trauma Of 2020 F*cked With Our Bodies & What To Do About It in 2021

 When it comes to the more physical effects, Seattle-based trauma therapist Ashley McGirt says Black women suffer the most.
 “We carry a lot of trauma in our bellies, which is why so many Black women suffer from fibroids.
 We also start to get headaches and migraines,” she says.

-Boeteng says that watching a violent mob storm the Capitol in the name of white supremacy was absolutely a form of retraumatization.
-“It is not allowing a wound to heal by continuously agitating it, that's what re-traumatization does,” she says.
+Boeteng says that watching a violent mob storm the Capitol in the name of white supremacy was absolutely a form of retraumatisation.
+“It is not allowing a wound to heal by continuously agitating it, that's what re-traumatisation does,” she says.
 “It just keeps picking the scab.”
-Adds Dr. Crawford: The thing about trauma is that people tend to just associate it with a violent, sudden event, but the reality is trauma is any event that's perceived by the individual as shocking.
+Adds Dr Crawford: The thing about trauma is that people tend to just associate it with a violent, sudden event, but the reality is trauma is any event that's perceived by the individual as shocking.
 “That shock factor could be both physical and psychological.”

 Advertisement